-Q: Couldn’t these assumptions and limitations to GFI’s methodology create the possibility that GFI’s policy recommendations for developing countries may be unsupported?
+Q: Couldn’t the limitations to GFI’s methodology create the possibility that GFI’s policy recommendations for developing countries may be unsupported?

-A: No. GFI believes that even if its estimates of the scale of trade misinvoicing are off the mark due to assumptions and limitations associated with its methodology, the orders of magnitude of the problem are still so great that the policy reforms and regulatory steps advocated by GFI are still warranted.
-The consistent and key message emanating from GFI’s reports and studies is that the magnitude of IFFs due to trade misinvoicing remains persistently large is a chronic and ubiquitous problem, and that policy reforms and regulatory steps are deeply warranted.
+A: No. GFI believes that even if its estimates of the scale of trade misinvoicing are off the mark due to limitations associated with its methodology, the orders of magnitude of the problem are still so great that the policy reforms and regulatory steps advocated by GFI are still warranted.
+The consistent and key message emanating from GFI’s reports and studies is that the magnitude of trade misinvoicing remains persistently large and is a chronic and ubiquitous problem.
+Therefore, the suggested policy reforms and regulatory steps are deeply warranted.

 For further details, see GFI’s Methodology for estimating trade misinvoicing.